jorishr/linux-notes/file&directory_manipulation.md

 rm <filename> <filename> <filename>     //-> remove multiple files

-rm *.txt        //-> remove all txt files in the current folder rm file*        //-> remvove all files that start with ...
+rm *.txt        //-> remove all txt files in the current folder rm file*        //-> remove all files that start with ...
 ```
 Operations in the current folder:
 ```